-Recognize your colleague's birthdays.
-Birthday cake always lightens the mood!
-Your office will be glad that you care enough about them to recognize their special day.
+Recognize your colleagues' birthdays.
+A birthday cake always lightens the mood!
+Your officemates will be glad that you care enough about them to recognize their special day.

 Recognize Their Accomplishments At Work

-You might be surprised how a coworker is motivated when they know their team acknowledges and rewards the work they've done.
+You might be surprised at how motivated your co-workers can be when they know that their team acknowledges and rewards the work that they've done.
 Create an appreciation program.
 Choose someone as the employee of the month.
 Hang their photo in the lounge until the next is chosen.
-Write them a personal thank you note if they've done something particularly impressive.
+Write them a personal thank-you note if they've done something particularly impressive.

 You may also include a gift certificate or send something in recognition of their hard work.
 Take them out to lunch.
 You don't have to leave the office if time is short; instead, order pizza or have lunch catered every so often.
 They'll be able to relax and enjoy their work environment more when they're given a chance to socialize.